EC-NAS: Energy Consumption Aware Tabular Benchmarks for Neural Architecture Search: Measurements from Carbontracker

 \section{Measurements from Carbontracker}

-We modify the open-source tool Carbontracker~\citep{anthony2020carbontracker} to measure the additional metrics reported in Table~\ref{tab:metrics}.
-Measurements take into account the energy usage of Graphical Processing Units (GPU), Central Processing Units (CPU), and Dynamic Random Access Memory (DRAM).
-Note that the energy usage for CPUs will include the power usage of DRAM.
-Power usage information is monitored, logged every 10 seconds, and reported as average during model training.
-Power is measured as the average of total watt (W) units over 10-second intervals during model training.
-The integral power consumed over the time a time interval, energy, is then reported in units of kilowatt-hours (kWh) with $1 \text{kWh} = 3.6 \cdot 10^6 \text{Joule (J)}$.
-Additionally, the emission of greenhouse gasses (GHG) is measured by equivalent units measured in grams of carbon dioxide (\ch{CO2}eq).
-The \ch{CO2}eq is then estimated by using the carbon intensity -- \ch{CO2}eq units necessary to produce one unit of electricity a kilowatt per hour (kWh) -- to express the carbon footprint of model training.
-The quantities for carbon intensity are fetched from the carbon intensity data provider every 15 minutes during model training.
+Our measurements account for the energy consumption of Graphics Processing Units (GPUs), Central Processing Units (CPUs), and Dynamic Random Access Memory (DRAM), with the CPU energy usage inclusive of DRAM power consumption.
+Energy usage data is collected and logged at 10-second intervals, and this information is averaged over the duration of model training.
+The total energy consumed is then calculated and reported in kilowatt-hours (kWh), where $1 \text{kWh} = 3.6 \cdot 10^6 \text{Joules (J)}$.
+In addition, we assess the emission of greenhouse gases (GHG) in terms of carbon dioxide equivalents (\ch{CO2}eq), calculated by applying the carbon intensity metric, which denotes the \ch{CO2}eq emitted per kWh of electricity generated.
+This carbon intensity data is updated every 15 minutes during model training from a designated provider.

-Measurements from the components mentioned above alone do not give an accurate depiction of the carbon footprint model training when taking into account the energy consumption of the supporting infrastructure (e.g., data centre) is not considered.
-Therefore the quality of energy and carbon footprint estimations is amended by multiplying the power measurements by the PUE of the data centre hosting the compute resources.
-We use a PUE of 1.59, the global average for data centres in 2020 \citep{pue2020}.